raviqqe/doc/slides/stak/macro-evaluation.md

 - Used in Scheme source codes.
 - Expanded by a compiler into macro rules.
   - Macro rules are represented by lists, symbols, and literals.
-- At runtime, macros are compiled to macro transformers of procedures at initialization of .
+- At runtime, macros are compiled to macro transformers of procedures.

+---

+# Demo

 ---